Analysis | Keeping Up With the Plot of the Trump-Kim Nuclear Show

 1. What have they agreed to?

 The first summit resulted in a bare-bones declaration that contained four main items: To normalize ties between the U.S. and North Korea, formally end the 1950-53 Korean War, repatriate U.S. war remains and -- crucially -- “to work toward complete denuclearization of the Korean Peninsula.”
 But “work toward” is undefined.
 It’s also unclear whether the U.S. nuclear umbrella over South Korea is included.
 U.S. Secretary of State Michael Pompeo says that Kim accepted the “final, fully verified denuclearization of North Korea.”
 North Korea points out the agreement referred to the entire peninsula and insists U.S. weapons must go at the same time, or it would be left vulnerable to attack.
 A meeting between Kim and Trump within the Demilitarized Zone in June 2019 led to an agreement to resume working-level talks to work on details.
-After three months a date was finally set: Saturday, Oct.
-5, with a “preliminary contact” the day before.
+The two sides met in Sweden on Oct.
+5 but disagreed about how it went.

 2. What does the U.S. want?